Eschatologue/CM_wiki/docs/spells/5th-level.md

 You take control of the air in a 100-foot cube that you can see within range.
 Choose one of the following effects when you cast the spell.
 The effect lasts for the spell's duration, unless you use your :rsc-action: **Action** on a later turn to switch to a different effect.
 You can also use your :rsc-action: **Action** to temporarily halt the effect or to restart one you've halted.

 ***Gusts.*** A wind picks up within the cube, continually blowing in a horizontal direction you designate.
 You choose the intensity of the wind: calm, moderate, or strong.
-If the wind is moderate or strong, ranged weapon attacks that pass through it or that are made against targets within the cube have disadvantage on their attack rolls.
+If the wind is moderate or strong, ranged weapon attacks that pass through it or that are made against targets within the cube have :d20-disadv: **Disadvantage** on their attack rolls.
 If the wind is strong, any creature moving against the wind must spend 1 extra foot of movement for each foot moved.

 ***Downdraft.*** You cause a sustained blast of strong wind to blow downward from the top of the cube.
-Ranged weapon attacks that pass through the cube or that are made against targets within it have disadvantage on their attack rolls.
-A creature must make a Strength Saving Throw if it flies into the cube for the first time on a turn or starts its turn there flying.
+Ranged weapon attacks that pass through the cube or that are made against targets within it have :d20-disadv: **Disadvantage** on their attack rolls.
+A creature must make a Strength :d20-save: **Saving Throw** if it flies into the cube for the first time on a turn or starts its turn there flying.
 On a failed save, the creature is knocked prone.

 ***Updraft.*** You cause a sustained updraft within the cube, rising upward from the cube's bottom side.
 Creatures that end a fall within the cube take only half damage from the fall.
 When a creature in the cube makes a vertical jump, the creature can jump up to 10 feet higher than normal.

 ### Create Spelljamming Helm
-*5th-level transmutation*
+*5th-level Transmutation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** Touch